soltanloo/JScope/README.md

-# Javascript Async Coverage VScode Extension
+# JScope – Javascript Async Coverage VScode Extension

 ## Instructions for internal use: